RasaHQ/rasa/docs/connectors.rst

 a webserver.
 This lets you separate the exact endpoints and implementation from your webserver creation logic.

-Code to create a Messenger-compatible webserver looks like this:
+Code to create a slack-compatible webserver looks like this:

 .. code-block:: python